onera/paradigm/training/Python/01_Introduction/introduction.md

       If a simple autodetection fails, you can use PARMETIS_DIR=\<path\> and METIS_DIR=\<path\> options

-      To link shared libraries, ParMETIS has to be compiled with "-fPIC" option.
-ParaDiGM is compatible with a 32bit or 64bit version.

       CMake looks for :

         - parmetis.h and metis.h includes
         - parmetis and metis libraries

+      To link shared libraries, ParMETIS has to be compiled with "-fPIC" option.
+ParaDiGM is compatible with a 32bit or 64bit installation.

  - **PDM_ENABLE_PTSCOTCH=<ON | OFF> (default : ON)** : Enable [PTSCOTCH](https://gitlab.inria.fr/scotch/scotch) library (parallel graph partition) :
       If a simple autodetection fails, you can use these options to find PTSCOTCH :
-        PTSCOTCH_DIR=<path>

-     To link shared libraries, PTSCOTCH has to be compiled with "-fPIC" and SCOTCH_PTHREAD_MPI=OFF.
-ParaDiGM is compatible with a 32bit or 64bit version.
+        PTSCOTCH_DIR=\<path\>

      CMake looks for :

         - ptscotch.h include file
         - scotch, scotcherr, ptscotch, ptscotcherr libraries

+     To link shared libraries, PTSCOTCH has to be compiled with "-fPIC" and SCOTCH_PTHREAD_MPI=OFF.
+ParaDiGM is compatible with a 32bit or 64bit installation.

- - **PDM_ENABLE_LONG_G_NUM= <ON | OFF> (default : ON)** : Enable long global number
+ - **PDM_ENABLE_LONG_G_NUM= <ON | OFF> (default : ON)** : Enable long global numbering

         - ON : PDM_g_num_t type is "long int"
         - OFF : PDM_g_num_t type is "int"